Chevy Bolt EV review: An electric car that combines cool tech with a good price

 It has a 60-kilowatt-hour lithium-ion battery pack made up of 288 individual cells.
 You can use the DC fast-charging system to enable a battery charge of 90 miles in 30 minutes.
 When I plugged it into my standard wall charger, the charging was a lot slower.

 With the “Regen on Demand” feature, you can convert kinetic energy into store energy within the battery for future use.
-If you drive this car an average daily commute of 40 miles, you could fully replenish the battery in less than to hours.
+If you drive this car an average daily commute of 40 miles, you could fully replenish the battery in less than two hours.

 It also has what Chevrolet calls one-pedal driving.
-While driving in Low mode at any speed, you can speed up and slow down using only the
+While driving in Low mode at any speed, you can speed up and slow down using only the accelerator pedal.

-accelerator pedal.
 When you want to speed up, press your foot down like you normally would.
-And when you want to slow down, you just lift your foot off the accelerator.
-One Pedal Driving helps you capture some of the energy from the moving vehicle and turns it back into electrical energy which is then stored in the battery.
+And when you want to slow down, just lift your foot off the accelerator.
+One Pedal Driving helps you capture some of the energy from the moving vehicle and turns it back into electrical energy, which is then stored in the battery.
 Of course, you should always use your brake pedal if you need to stop quickly.

-A paddle on the left side of the steering wheel lets you use more regenerative braking and it can stop the car.
+A paddle on the left side of the steering wheel lets you use more regenerative braking and can stop the car.

 Infotainment

 The car has a dashboard screen and a larger 10.2-inch diagonal infotainment screen.
-The infotainment screen is a color touch-screen display with “flip-board” operation.
+The infotainment screen is a color touch-screen display with “flip-board”operation.

-You can plug a smartphone into the USB connector in the center console.
-And the center compartment is actually large enough to stow a tablet.
+You can plug a smartphone into the USB connector in the center console, and the center compartment is actually large enough to stow a tablet.

-You can link your iPhone to Bluetooth or the car’s Wi-Fi network, which can be used as a hot spot.
+You can link your iPhone to Bluetooth or the car’s Wi-Fi network, which can be used as a hotspot.

-The car also features Marketplace, which is the an in-vehicle commerce platform for making purchases and reservations.
-To use Marketplace, you an icon on the vehicle’s touchscreen.
-Then you log in.
-Once you do, you can interact and transact with merchants such as Dunkin’ Donuts, Applebee’s, Yelp Reservations, Shell, ExxonMobil, Priceline.com, and more.
+The car also features Marketplace, which is an in-vehicle commerce platform for making purchases and reservations.
+To use Marketplace, log in through an icon on the vehicle’s touchscreen.
+You can then interact and transact with merchants such as Dunkin’ Donuts, Applebee’s, Yelp Reservations, Shell, ExxonMobil, Priceline.com, and more.
 To do mobile ordering and payments, you need to sync a personal rewards account.

-Connected Access
+Connected access

-You can download a mobile app, myChevrolet, for the vehicle and use it to check your vehicle’s status.
-You can locate the car, use a remote key fob (such as unlocking or starting the engine).
+You can download a mobile app, myChevrolet to check your vehicle’s status and locate the car using a remote key fob.

-If you go into the OnStar icon, you can access the car’s infotainment system and then select Wi-Fi settings.
-You can connect as many as seven laptops and smartphones to the network within a 50-feet range around the car.
+If you go into the OnStar icon, you can access the car’s infotainment system and select Wi-Fi settings.
+Up to seven laptops and smartphones can connect to the network within a 50-foot range of the car.

 The Connected Access also enables vehicle diagnostics, dealer maintenance notification, and other features.
-In-vehicle apps that you can download include The Weather Channel, USA Today,

-People Magazine, The Wall Street Journal, audiobooks, and more.
-The version I used also had SiriusXM Satellite Radio, which always provides a much wider range of content.
+In-vehicle apps that you can download include the Weather Channel, USA Today, People Magazine, the Wall Street Journal, audiobooks, and more.
+The version I used also had SiriusXM Satellite Radio, which offers a much wider range of content.

 Safety and comfort features

-The car has an optional OnStar safety and security system.
-It also has automated crash response.
-If the car’s cameras detect that you are approaching a vehicle ahead of you at too fast a speed, it will flash a red light and slow down your car with automated emergency braking.
+The car has an optional OnStar safety and security system, as well as automated crash response.
+If the car’s cameras detect that you are approaching a vehicle too quickly, it will flash a red light and slow your car with automated emergency braking.
 The brakes will be automatically applied if the sensors detect either a pedestrian or another vehicle.

-It also has lane-departure warnings.
-That is, if you start getting drowsy and drift out of your lane, the car will detect that and nudge you awake and shift the car back into the lane.
+The vehicle also has lane-departure warnings, so if you get drowsy and drift out of your lane, the car will nudge you awake and shift the car back into its lane.

 The Chevy Bolt EV also has a blind-spot monitor.
-If someone is driving in your blind spot, the cameras on the car will detect it and it will light up an orange light on the mirror.
-The car also has roadside assistance provided by Allstate, stolen vehicle assistance, and the ability to make emergency services calls for you if you get in a wreck.
+If someone is driving in your blind spot, the cameras on the car will fire up an orange light on the mirror.
+The car also has roadside assistance provided by Allstate, stolen vehicle assistance, and the ability to make emergency services calls for you if you have an accident.

-Of course, not everything is comfortable.
-The car has no power-adjustable seats.
-There are ten air bags in the car, and it has a standard rear-vision camera and tire-fill alert.
+There are 10 air bags in the car, and it has a standard rear-vision camera and tire-fill alert, as well as rear park assist.
 Surround vision and rear camera mirror are standard on the Premier version.
-It has rear park assist.
+The car does not have power-adjustable seats.

 Worth the price?

-This car has a pretty good price compared to rivals like the Nissan Leaf SL Plus, but it’s priced about the same as the standard $36,550 standard Nissan Leaf.
-It has enough range to get you from San Jose to San Francisco roundtrip without triggering the fear that you’ll run out of electric power.
-If you can figure out how to get this kind of car at a discount, it would be a pretty good deal and you won’t be emitting any greenhouse gases into the environment either.
+The price is pretty good compared to rivals like the Nissan Leaf SL Plus, but the car is priced about the same as the standard $36,550 standard Nissan Leaf.
+The Bolt EV has enough range to get you from San Jose to San Francisco roundtrip without triggering the fear that you’ll run out of electric power.
+If you can figure out how to get this kind of car at a discount, it would be a decent deal and you can feel good knowing you won’t be emitting greenhouse gases into the environment.

-The car drives smooth and fast and it is designed for comfort and safety.
+Beyond that, the car drives fast, feels smooth, and it is designed for comfort and safety.
 What’s not to like?